Canadian Immigration Lawyer

-For employers seeking to hire a foreign worker, we must ensure the company has an approved LMIA.
 Most foreign workers coming to Canada require an approved LMIA of the business, which must be from a government body called Employment and Social Development Canada.
 A LMIA is a significant document which is only issued after the employer has proved they advertised job and no Canadian worker was available to fill the job shortages.
 The LMIA is valid for about 6 months and the business is required to keep renewing the LMIA to ensure they are up to date with the changes in the labor market.
 Once an approved LMIA is acquired, this allows the foreign worker to apply for a work permit.

 Recruitment and Advertisement

 Employers must make honest efforts to hire Canadian and Permanent residents before offering a job to foreign workers.
 For low wage requirements, you must perform as least 3 recruitment activities.
 One of these 3 must be on the Government of Canada’s Job Bank.
 Employers must conduct at least 2 additional methods of recruitment that are consistent with the occupation, as in targets upon the required target audience.
 Each method must target a diverse audience including minorities, aboriginals, etc. For high wage requirements, you must perform as least 3 recruitment activities.
 One of these 3 must be on the Government of Canada’s Job Bank.
 Employers must conduct at least 2 additional methods of recruitment that are consistent with the occupation, as in targets upon the required target audience.
 One of the methods used must be national in scope and easily accessed by residents of any province or territory.
 All advertisements must be posted for at least 4 consecutive weeks.